Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 At Movevery, we turn concerns into milestones and moments of joy, together.

 At Movevery, we focus on each child’s strengths and support their unique developmental journey through pediatric physical therapy in Denver, CO.
-Parenting can feel overwhelming—take a deep breath (or ten) and let our team alleviate your stress around your baby’s developmental milestones.
+Parenting can feel overwhelming, so take a deep breath and let our team ease the stress around milestones by giving you clear, supportive guidance.

 Movevery pediatric physical therapy session from whole-body functional perspective.